PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Software/Static site generators.md

 I chose the [Icarus](http://blog.zhangruipeng.me/hexo-theme-icarus/) theme, responsive, clean and nice, supporting Disqus and Google Analytics out of the box.
 I made some minor changes, mostly on the CSS side, to personalize it a bit.

+### Remarks

+I installed Hexo-cli, then Hexo itself, globally (`npm i -g`), so that the big footprint of Hexo isn't repeated on each project.
+Therefore, I removed the `hexo` dependency from `package.json`.